 High-value items are usually items worth over £1,000.

 Most contents insurance policies have a 'single item limit'.
 This is the maximum you can claim on over a single item.
-That means you're unlikely to be covered for the full amount of any high-value items such as engagement rings or watches.
+That means you're unlikely to be covered for the full amount of any high-value items.

 In situations like this, it’s worth considering high-value item insurance.